New Mexico: Law

 New Mexico is one of 23 states without the death penalty, becoming the 15th state to abolish capital punishment in 2009.

 The state has among the most permissive firearms laws in the country.
 Its constitution explicitly enshrines the right to bear arms and prevents local governments from regulating gun ownership.
 Residents may purchase any firearm deemed legal under federal law without a permit.
-There are no waiting periods under state law for picking up a firearm after it has been purchased, nor any restrictions on magazine capacity.
+There is a 7-day waiting period under state law for picking up a firearm after it has been purchased (holders of concealed handgun licenses are exempt from the 7-day waiting period), nor any restrictions on magazine capacity.
 Additionally, New Mexico is a "shall-issue" state for concealed carry permits, thus giving applicants a presumptive right to receive a license without giving a compelling reason.

 Before December 2013, New Mexico law was silent on the issue of same-sex marriage.
 The issuance of marriage licenses to same-sex couples was determined at the county level, with some county clerks issuing marriage licenses to same-sex couples and others not.
 In December 2013, the New Mexico Supreme Court issued a unanimous ruling directing all county clerks to issue marriage licenses to same-sex couples, thereby making New Mexico the 17th state to recognize same-sex marriage statewide.

 Based on 2008 data, New Mexico had 146 law enforcement agencies across the state, county, and municipal levels.
 State law enforcement is statutorily administered by the Department of Public Safety (DPS).
 The New Mexico State Police is a division of the DPS with jurisdiction over all crimes in the state.
 As of 2008, New Mexico had over 5,000 sworn police officers, a ratio of 252 per 100,000 residents, which is roughly the same as the nation.
+The state struggles with one of the nation's highest rates of officer-involved killings, which has prompted political and legal reforms at local and state levels.